robotick-labs/robotick-knitware/docs/design/design_symmetric_leg_constraint.md

-# Symmetric Leg Linkage Constraint Derivation (Magg-E)
+# Symmetric Leg Linkage Constraint Derivation MAGG.e™)

 ## Purpose

-To design a symmetric planar leg mechanism for Magg-E, we aim to ensure that the left and right leg joints satisfy:
+To design a symmetric planar leg mechanism forMAGG.e™, we aim to ensure that the left and right leg joints satisfy:

 ```
 θ₁ = θ₂